 The possible repercussions

 However, Several prison reform organizations have come forward voicing concerns about how such a ban could lead to violence and contraband trade activities.
-Director of the Prison Reform Trust Peter Dawson, said “A sensible and considered approach to smoking in prisons would leave prisoners with a choice – at least to smoke outside,” said Director of the Prison Reform Trust Peter Dawson.
+“A sensible and considered approach to smoking in prisons would leave prisoners with a choice – at least to smoke outside,” said Director of the Prison Reform Trust Peter Dawson.
 “If this is not part of the Scottish Government’s plans, there has to be proper support while people give up – not just smoking cessation aids, but increased vigilance for signs of distress that could easily turn into self harm or worse.”

 The SPS replied to these concerns by saying that prisoners will be offered help to quit before the the ban is implemented.
 Last March, both Irish and Isle of Man prisons announced that vaping products could be made available for sale in their prisons.